edelstone/tints-and-shades/RELEASING.md

     npm version patch   # or minor / major
     ```

-    _The only files changed should be `package-lock.json` and `packages/tints-and-shades/package.json`._
+    _At this step, the only files changed should be `package-lock.json` and `packages/tints-and-shades/package.json`._

 5. Publish to npm.